Multimodal Affect in AI for Education

 Call for Participation

 We invite researchers, designers, and practitioners from the AIED, EDM, and Learning@Scale communities to participate.
-Attendees are encouraged to submit 4-8 page position papers detailing recent empirical research or theoretical frameworks regarding multimodal affective analytics in education.
+Attendees are encouraged to submit 2-6 page lightning papers detailing recent empirical research or theoretical frameworks regarding multimodal affective analytics in education.

 The workshop's mission is structured around two central pillars: